 When longtime novelist and children’s book author Russell Hoban died last month, it was reported widely, deserving for an author who’d written the perennially popular children’s book series featuring the badger Frances (Bedtime for Frances, etc.) and the daring novel Riddley Walker (1980), set in a post-nuclear world.
 With an ingeniously minted alternative language, the protagonist is an appealing dystopian hero, unlike the menacing Alex DeLarge from A Clockwork Orange.
-I read the obituaries memorializing the 86-year old Hoban (pronounced Ho-BAN), but today was delighted to find another really good piece on him was just published by Irish novelist Kevin Holohan.
+I read the obituaries memorializing the 86-year old Hoban, and today was delighted to find another really good piece on him was just published by Irish novelist Kevin Holohan.

-When I was with Carroll & Graf Publishers, another editor at the company acquired and published Hoban’s novel Angelica’s Grotto, about an aging writer’s interest in a young woman.
-A year or two later, that first editor had left the house, so a literary agent offered me the manuscript of the next Hoban novel, Amaryillis Night and Day, then being published in Britain.
-I made a modest bid for U.S. rights, but the author evidently thought it too modest and it ended up being published here by Arcade Books.
+When I was with Carroll & Graf Publishers, a literary agent offered us rights to the next Hoban novel, Amaryillis Night and Day, then being published in Britain.
+I made a modest bid for U.S. rights, but the author evidently thought it too modest and it ended up being published here by another house.
 It would have been a personal high point to publish a book with Mr. Hoban, but it was still a treat to read him in manuscript.

 If you’ve never read one of Russell Hoban’s fine books, I urge you to remember him and the next time you’re browsing, especially in a second-hand bookstore, keep an eye out for his name on the spine of a copy of Riddley Walker, or even better, Turtle Diary.
 Don’t hesitate to take a copy home.
 He was just a great writer.
 And if you see a copy of the old video of the film “Turtle Diary,” grab that too, because Netflix doesn’t have it.

-March 5, 2012, Happy News Update: The book imprint from the New York Review of Books, NYRB Classics, is reissuing Turtle Diary, so need to just hope to find it secondhand.
+March 5, 2012, Happy News Update: The book imprint from the New York Review of Books, NYRB Classics, is reissuing Turtle Diary, so soon there will be no need to to find it secondhand.